-- One medical device company has just passed its inflection point and is experiencing a tremendous amount of insider buying. - A medical device company with a best in class product led by a first-class CEO is getting very close to an infection point. - One SaaS company still must prove it can deliver. - One SaaS/Telecom at its inflection point selling at an extremely low price to sales multiple. - One insurance management software stock just entered our radar, that is transitioning to a SaaS model. - One SaaS company we profiled at a price of \$9.84, Datawatch Corporation (NASDAQ:DWCH), was recently acquired at roughly a 30% premium to its market price. - Our October 12, 2018 "Reasons for Tracking" report on DWCH highlighted why we believed it was in the late innings of transitioning from a perpetual licensing business model to a recurring revenue software model.
+- Repro Medsystems I (OOTC:REPR), a medical device company, has just passed its inflection point and is experiencing a tremendous amount of insider buying. - Cas Medical Systems, Inc. (NASDAQ:CASM), a medical device company with a best in class product led by a first-class CEO is getting very close to an infection point. - Altigen Comms Inc (OOTC:ATGN), a SaaS/telecom at its inflection point selling at an extremely low price to sales multiple. - Intrusion Inc (OOTC:INTZ), a SaaS name that still needs to prove it can deliver. - Majesco (AMEX:MJCO), an insurance management software stock just entered our radar, that is transitioning to a SaaS model. - One SaaS company we profiled at a price of \$9.84, Datawatch Corporation (NASDAQ:DWCH), was recently acquired at roughly a 30% premium to its market price. - Our October 12, 2018 "Reasons for Tracking" report on DWCH highlighted why we believed it was in the late innings of transitioning from a perpetual licensing business model to a recurring revenue software model.
 We felt this new model could eventually provide the company with a more predictable revenue stream, better growth outlook and an expansion in its valuation multiples.
 DWCH's acquirer, Altair Engineering, must have agreed with us.
 In all, our report was an example of research that embodies all the ideas and things we look for when we conduct due diligence SAAS companies. - While it is nice to see this, we feel the acquisition still undervalues DWCH when compared to peers.
 We are disappointed that management is selling the company at a valuation well below its closest competitor Alteryx, Inc. which sits at a 350% higher price/sales valuation than DWCH's takeover multiple, especially when it appears that the company has the best in class and the most complete product offering amongst its competitors.